tnc-ca-geo/animl-ml/classification/README.md

 python ./utils/download_lila_subset.py
 ```

-`TODO: UPDATE` figure out how we want to structure `/images` directory and either document merging image directories into one or update image file download workflow to download images to one directory
+`TODO: UPDATE` figure out how we want to structure `/data/raw/` directory when using multiple datasets and either document merging image directories into one or update image file download workflow to download images to one directory.

 ## Clean and combine Animl and LILA datasets into single COCO file
 Launch and step through the steps in the `clean_and_combine_datasets.ipynb`.